oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-definitions.md

 1. Version Range Specifier (vers)

     > vers is an ongoing community effort to address the problem of version ranges.
-Its draft specification is available at [VERS].
+Its draft specification is available at [cite](#VERS).

     vers MUST be used in its canonical form.
 To convey the term "all versions" the special string `vers:all/*` MUST be used.